Assault (1988 video game): Development and release

-Assault was originally released by Namco in Japan in April 1988, later licensed to Atari Games for release in North America.
+Assault was one of the first games to use the Namco System 2 arcade board, which was capable of sprite rotation and scaling.
 The soundtrack was composed by Shinji Hosoe, while designs for the player's tank and enemies were designed by Gundam artist Kunio Okawara.
-Assault was one of the first games to use the Namco System 2 arcade board, which was capable of sprite rotation and scaling.
+Assault was originally released in Japan by Namco in April 1988, and in North America by Atari Games in August.

 Reception

-In Japan, Game Machine listed Assault on their May 15, 1988 issue as being the second most-successful table arcade unit of the month.
+In Japan, Game Machine listed Assault as the second most successful table arcade unit of May 1988.
 The game was met with a favorable reception from critics, who praised the game's graphics, controls and sprite-scaling techniques.
 Japanese video game magazine Gamest awarded the title the eighth "Best Shooting Award" and "Best Ending Award", as well as the eleventh "Annual Hit Game" award in January 1998.

 Nick Kelly of Commodore User was impressed with the game's technological capabilities, notably the use of sprite scaling and rotation, saying that it features "impressive multi-directional scrolling".
 He also praised the twin-stick control layout for providing a more 'hands-on' approach to the game, favorably comparing it to Atari's Vindicators.
 Kelly concluded his review by writing that the game was "a good idea well executed".
 Power Play gave a similar response, calling its scrolling techniques "unique" and its music a "true celebration".
 They also applauded the game's attention to detail, particularly with the player's tank slowing down upon moving over rough surfaces.